 Data Science Foundations: Data Mining with Barton Poulson

 Get started in data mining.
-This introduction covers data mining techniques such as data reduction, clustering, association analysis, and more, with data mining tools like R and Python.
+Discover data mining techniques such as data reduction, clustering association analysis, and more, with data mining tools like R and Python.

 4h 40m • COURSE

 Get practical, example-based learning of the intermediate skills associated with statistics: samples and sampling, confidence intervals, and hypothesis testing.

 1h 56m • COURSE

 Learning Information Governance with Robert Smallwood

 Get information governance training to implement an IG program at your organization.
 Learn fundamental IG definitions, concepts, principles, strategies, and best practices.

 1h 11m • COURSE

 Learn how to put a data governance program in place at your organization, to help ensure the consistent quality, availability, integrity, and usability of your data.